 How long is the wait for a first appointment at GIDS?

 We are aware that the time young people have to wait for a first appointment here at GIDS is long.
-We are doing all we can to address this.
+We are working hard to reduce waiting times, including with our commissioners NHS England.

 These longer waiting times come after a large increase in the number of referrals to our service over the past few years.